 Huntington University of Health Sciences (HUHS) is the first distance education nutrition college accredited by the Distance Education Accrediting Commission (DEAC).
-The DEAC is listed by the U.S. Department of Education as a nationally recognized accrediting agency, and is a recognized member of the Council for Higher Education Accreditation (CHEA).
+The DEAC is listed by the U.S. Department of Education as a recognized accrediting agency, and is a recognized member of the Council for Higher Education Accreditation (CHEA).
 CHEA is a nonprofit organization serving as a national advocate for self-regulation of academic quality through accreditation.
 All HUHS programs have been reviewed and approved by DEAC.

 The DEAC defines, maintains, and promotes educational excellence in distance education.
 The Commission fosters quality assurance, protection of the rights of the students and institutional self-improvement through voluntary accreditation via peer evaluation.
 DEAC accreditation aims to instill public confidence in DEAC institutions’ missions, goals, performances and resources through a rigorous and fair application and peer-developed accreditation standards.

 CHEA is a nonprofit organization serving as a national advocate for self-regulation of academic quality through accreditation.
-The DEAC is listed by the U.S. Department of Education as a nationally recognized accrediting agency, and is a recognized member of the Council for Higher Education Accreditation (CHEA).
+The DEAC is listed by the U.S. Department of Education as a recognized accrediting agency, and is a recognized member of the Council for Higher Education Accreditation (CHEA).

 The Tennessee Higher Education Commission is the state’s coordinating agency for higher education.
 Guided by the Public Agenda for Tennessee Higher Education, (THEC) oversees an array of finance, academic, research and consumer protection initiatives that promote student success and support the State’s completion agenda for postsecondary education.
 THEC actively seeks to develop policy recommendations, programmatic initiatives, and partnerships that increase educational attainment in the state while improving higher education access and success for all Tennesseans.